-The following Management's Discussion and Analysis ("MD&A") of the financial condition and results of operations of Protech Home Medical Corp. ("PHM" or the "Company"), prepared as of May 15, 2018 and should be read in conjunction with the consolidated financial statements for the quarter ended March 31, 2018, including the notes therein.
+The following Management's Discussion and Analysis ("MD&A") of the financial condition and results of operations of Protech Home Medical Corp., formerly Patient Home Monitoring Corp. and its subsidiaries ("PHM" or the "Company"), prepared as of January 20, 2019 and should be read in conjunction with the consolidated financial statements for the year ended September 30, 2019, including the notes therein.
 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise specified, all financial data is presented in Canadian dollars.
-The words "we", "our", "us", "Company", and "PHM" refer to Patient Home Monitoring Corp and/or the management and employees of the Company.
+The words "we", "our", "us", "Company", and "PHM" refer to Protech Home Medical Corp. and/or the management and employees of the Company.